 For actions involving major construction activities with the potential to affect listed species or designated critical habitat, Section 7 of the ESA requires the lead federal agency to prepare and submit a biological assessment to the USFWS and/or NMFS.
 If the action is determined likely to adversely affect a listed species, the federal agency must also submit a request for formal consultation.
 In response, the USFWS and/or NMFS would issue a Biological Opinion if the federal action would likely jeopardize the continued existence of a listed species or result in the destruction or adverse modification of designated critical habitat.
 Our findings of effect for the federally listed species are found in table 4.8-1.
-Our species determinations consisted of either no effect, or may affect, not likely to adversely affect; therefore, no formal consultation or biological assessment is required.
+We request that the USFWS and NOAA Fisheries accept the information provided in this draft EIS as the biological assessment for the Project.

-To aid in compliance with Section 7 of the ESA, Driftwood, acting as FERC's non-federal representative for the Project, initiated informal consultation with the USFWS Louisiana Ecological Services Field Office (USFWS, 2016a), NMFS (NMFS, 2016a), and LDWF (LDWF, 2016b) regarding federally and state-listed and other special status species or habitat with the potential to be affected by construction and operation of the Project.
+To aid in compliance with Section 7 of the ESA, Driftwood, acting as FERC's non-federal representative for the Project, coordinated with the USFWS Louisiana Ecological Services Field Office, NMFS, and LDWF regarding federally and state-listed and other special status species or habitat with the potential to be affected by construction and operation of the Project (USFWS, 2017b,c; USFWS, 2016a,b,c,d,e,f,g; Driftwood, 2016; NMFS, 2016g; LDWF, 2016b,c,d,e,f,g,h,i).